UVicSubmarine/submarine/README.md

-# Submarine
+# submarine

-A Repository of the current Submarine Project
+A Repository of the current Eclipse project
+Currently Includes all files of the project.
+Unneeded files can be deleted later.
+Testing